 The school lettings, charging and subsidy policy will be reviewed annually.

-The Governors have a policy of not letting the school premises for commercial use.
-The school is used for activities before and after the school day, but these are managed and staffed by the school for its pupils and the school community.
-The school may be requisitioned for use as a polling station, in accordance with the Representation of Peoples Act 1983, and the school will seek re-imbursement for any additional costs incurred.
+The Governors have a new policy for letting the school premises –see the Lettings Policy (October 2016).
+The school is, however, used for activities before and after the school day, but these are managed and staffed by the school and LMP for its pupils and the extended school community.
+Any lettings must be compatible with existing extended day arrangements (before and after school clubs).

 Charging and Subsidy